Allegion plc (NYSE:ALLE) Stake Boosted by Capital Asset Advisory Services LLC

 Capital Asset Advisory Services LLC increased its position in shares of Allegion plc (NYSE:ALLE) by 2.6% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund owned 5,228 shares of the scientific and technical instruments company’s stock after purchasing an additional 133 shares during the quarter.
 Capital Asset Advisory Services LLC’s holdings in Allegion were worth $691,000 at the end of the most recent reporting period.

 Other institutional investors and hedge funds have also recently made changes to their positions in the company.
 Canada Pension Plan Investment Board lifted its stake in Allegion by 1,720.0% during the second quarter.
 Canada Pension Plan Investment Board now owns 182 shares of the scientific and technical instruments company’s stock worth $25,000 after purchasing an additional 172 shares during the last quarter.
-KB Financial Partners LLC lifted its stake in Allegion by 174.4% during the second quarter.
-KB Financial Partners LLC now owns 225 shares of the scientific and technical instruments company’s stock worth $31,000 after purchasing an additional 143 shares during the last quarter.
-Arkadios Wealth Advisors lifted its stake in Allegion by 310.3% during the second quarter.
-Arkadios Wealth Advisors now owns 238 shares of the scientific and technical instruments company’s stock worth $33,000 after purchasing an additional 180 shares during the last quarter.
-Advisory Services Network LLC bought a new position in Allegion during the second quarter worth $41,000.
-Finally, Eagle Bay Advisors LLC bought a new position in Allegion during the second quarter worth $46,000.
+KB Financial Partners LLC increased its position in Allegion by 174.4% in the second quarter.
+KB Financial Partners LLC now owns 225 shares of the scientific and technical instruments company’s stock worth $31,000 after buying an additional 143 shares during the period.
+Arkadios Wealth Advisors increased its position in Allegion by 310.3% in the second quarter.
+Arkadios Wealth Advisors now owns 238 shares of the scientific and technical instruments company’s stock worth $33,000 after buying an additional 180 shares during the period.
+Advisory Services Network LLC acquired a new stake in Allegion in the second quarter worth $41,000.
+Finally, Eagle Bay Advisors LLC acquired a new stake in Allegion in the second quarter worth $46,000.
 Hedge funds and other institutional investors own 84.65% of the company’s stock.

 In related news, CAO Douglas P. Ranck sold 2,000 shares of the stock in a transaction on Tuesday, November 2nd.
 The stock was sold at an average price of $131.62, for a total value of $263,240.00.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
 Also, CFO Patrick S. Shannon sold 3,826 shares of the stock in a transaction on Monday, October 25th.
 The shares were sold at an average price of $131.50, for a total value of $503,119.00.
 The disclosure for this sale can be found here.
 Insiders have sold 14,008 shares of company stock valued at $1,883,020 in the last ninety days.
 Company insiders own 0.67% of the company’s stock.